Access to Information and Privacy

 As a federal agency, NSERC is responsible for complying with and administering the Access to Information Act (ATIA) and the Privacy Act.
 All information under the control of NSERC is subject to these two acts.

-The Access to Information Act establishes the rights of all individuals (Canadian citizens and permanent residents within the meaning of subsection 2.
-(1) of the Immigration and Refugee Protection Act) and corporate entities present in Canada to have access to information contained in federal government records.
+The Access to Information Act gives Canadian Citizens, permanent residents and corporate entities present in Canada the right to access information contained in federal government records.
 The right of access is subject to certain specific and limited exceptions of the Act.

-The Privacy Act gives all individuals in Canada the right to access their personal information held by the government and manages how their personal information is collected, kept, used, protected and disclosed [ sections 4-8 of the Privacy Act].
+The Privacy Act gives all individuals in Canada the right to access their personal information held by the Government of Canada.
+It also protects against the unauthorized disclosure of that personal information and controls how personal information is collected, used, stored, disclosed, and disposed.

 The Government of Canada encourages the release of information through informal requests.
 When an Access to Information request is for material which may be provided without recourse to the Act, the ATIP office will inform you that an access request is not required and that the information is being provided in accordance with normal government practice.